 Where is the 1.7 Developer documentation?

-In the meantime, we advise you to dive into the code of this 1.7-specific module: https://github.com/PrestaShop/paymentexample.
+For a taste of real-life usage, we advise you to dive into the code of this 1.7-specific module: https://github.com/PrestaShop/paymentexample.

 Changelog for this FAQ: